 Can I take Accutane during pregnancy?

-Those who are pregnant or lactating should avoid taking Accutane.
-And if you are undergoing the treatment, avoid getting pregnant.
+Those who are pregnant or lactating should avoid taking Accutane at all costs.
+You need to be off of the medicine for at least 30 days prior to conception.
+If you are undergoing the treatment, avoid getting pregnant.

 - “Isotretinoin: Treatment for Severe Acne” American Academy of Dermatology